top of page

-CEO/Director of Research and Evaluation
+CEO & Director of Research & Evaluation

-Dr. Thompson is the CEO of Data Works, LLC, a minority and woman-owned small business enterprise that helps community-based organizations better serve their clients by evaluating their programs’ effectiveness and making evidenced-based recommendations for improvement.
+Dr. Thompson is the CEO of Data Works, a minority and woman-owned small business enterprise that helps community-based organizations better serve their clients by evaluating their programs’ effectiveness and making evidence-based recommendations for improvement.
 She specializes in outcome and impact evaluations, employing evaluation surveys, and building organizational capacity for understanding and utilizing evaluations.

 Most recently, Dr. Thompson has evaluated the effectiveness of a HUD intervention program that aims to increase the self-sufficiency of residents in housing developments by linking them with available resources in the community to meet their needs.
 She has also evaluated the effectiveness of local government-funded leadership and employment programs aimed at improving the academic, behavioral, civic, and social outcomes of resident youth.

-Dr. Thompson graduated from the University of Memphis with her Ph.D. in Educational Psychology.
-She presented her dissertation entitled The relationships among race, gender, school poverty concentration, mathematics achievement and educational values of students and peers at the American Educational Research Association (AERA) conference in San Francisco in 2013 on Education and Poverty: Theory, Research, Policy and Praxis.
+Dr. Thompson graduated from the University of Memphis in 2010 with her Ph.D. in Educational Psychology and Research, concentrating in Educational Psychology.
+She presented her Dissertation entitled The relationships among race, gender, school poverty concentration, mathematics achievement and educational values of students and peers at the American Educational Research Association (AERA) Conference in San Francisco on Education and Poverty: Theory, Research, Policy and Praxis.

 Dr. Thompson is a member of the American Evaluators Association (AEA), AERA, Stand for Children, Women Impacting Public Policy (WIPP) and the U.S. Women’s Chamber of Commerce.